-And, if you are concerned about shopping for a bed online, you probably shouldn’t be.
+If you are concerned about shopping for a bed online, you probably shouldn’t be.
 Most of these brands have customer satisfaction and review scores that meet or far exceed those of mattress showrooms and brands like Sealy and Serta.

-One study even found that people in a showroom setting rarely choose a bed that will actually get them the best sleep &emdash; so a good return policy and a little research might be the more important than testing the bed beforehand.
+One study even found that people in a showroom setting rarely choose a bed that will genuinely get them the best sleep.
+So, a good return policy and a little research might be more important than testing the bed beforehand.

-Do you live in a building or have to navigate staircases, elevators and tight doorways?
+Do you live in a building or have to navigate staircases, elevators, and tight doorways?
 You might appreciate the maneuverability of a compacted mattress versus a full-sized bed.
 No need to call a team of friends over to help lug a cumbersome mattress to your bedroom!
 In fact, the boxes usually come delivered through FedEx or UPS.

 The Cons of a Bed in the Box